MaxCere/CHKP-Quantum-API/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License.

-## 👤 Author

-Created by Massimiliano Cere (MaxCere)

 ## ⚠️ Disclaimer

 This script is provided as-is without warranty.
 Always test in a non-production environment first.